sametcaka/SU2_wiki_images/Developing-SU2-on-GitHub.md

     git pull
     ```

-If you would just like to make your local repository aware of changes in the remote (such as the addition of the `feature\_new' branch), but don't want any changes to local files, you can use
+If you would just like to make your local repository aware of changes in the remote (such as the addition of the 'feature\_new' branch), but don't want any changes to local files, you can use

     ```
     git fetch
     ```